pwsafrica/pwsafrica.github.io/pages/2_2019-applications.md

 Q: What if I can no longer attend the workshop? <br>
 A: If you can no longer attend the workshop for one reason or the other, please let us know by sending an email to pwsafrica@gmail.com.
 We have lots of people on the waiting list!

+Q: I missed the application form deadline, can I still attend the workshop? <br>
+A: No, we will only admit those that were selected into the workshop.
+If you wish to attend however, drop us an email at pwsafrica@gmail.com, we will put you on our waiting list, and you will be notified as soon as a spot becomes available.

 Q: Will you provide us with a certificate of participation? <br>
 A: Yes, we will provide you with a certificate, on the condition that you attend all workshop sessions, attempt all programming tasks and assignments, and participate in the final group project.